openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

+#### Notes

+ - The `ov::hint::PerformanceMode::THROUGHPUT` mode and the `ov::hint::PerformanceMode::CUMULATIVE_THROUGHPUT` mode will trigger Auto-Batching (for example, for the GPU device) by default.
+You can disable it by setting `ov::hint::allow_auto_batching(false)`, or change the default timeout value to a large number, e.g. `ov::auto_batch_timeout(1000)`.
+See [Automatic Batching](./automatic_batching.md) for more details.

+- If no performance hint is set explicitly, AUTO will set THROUGHPUT for devices that have not set `ov::device::priorities`.
+For example, if you have both a CPU and a GPU in the system, this command `core.compile_model("AUTO", ov::device::properties("CPU", ov::enable_profiling(true)))` will set THROUGHPUT for the GPU only.
+No hint will be set for the CPU although it's the selected device.

 ### Configuring Model Priority

 The `ov::hint::model_priority` property enables you to control the priorities of models in the Auto-Device plugin.
 A high-priority model will be loaded to a supported high-priority device.
 A lower-priority model will not be loaded to a device that is occupied by a higher-priority model.